kleinbottle/swanlotus/content/blogs/pi-of-archimedes/pi-of-archimedes.md

 The answer is a qualified "Yes and No".

 "Yes", because, thanks to Archimedes, $\frac{22}{7}$ is an overestimate for $\pi$ that has survived for nineteen centuries, and served us well in all this time.
-Whenever, more accuracy was desired, we could always press into service a slightly better rational approximation, like [$\frac{355}{113}$](https://en.wikipedia.org/wiki/Mil%C3%BC).
+Whenever, more accuracy is desired, we can  always press into service a slightly better rational approximation, like [$\frac{355}{113}$](https://en.wikipedia.org/wiki/Mil%C3%BC).

 "No", because an irrational number like $\pi$ can never be expressed _exactly_ within the confines of a finite numerical representation.
 Consequently, we use rational approximations, or a decimal representation, at the accuracy desired for our practical purposes.

 Philosophically speaking, $\pi$ can only be represented, truly as it is, by a _symbol_, not by digits.

-Geometry might have given birth to $\pi$, but does not confine $\pi$ exclusively.
+Geometry might have given birth to $\pi$, but it does not confine $\pi$ exclusively.
 This wondrous number is a free citizen of all of mathematics, and can roam the entire domain.
-How mathematicians became aware of the ubiquity of $\pi$, and what riches have accrued as a result, will engage us in our second blog on $\pi$, entitled ["The Wonder that is Pi"]().
+How mathematicians became aware of the ubiquity of $\pi$, and what riches have accrued as a result, will engage us in our second blog on $\pi$, entitled ["The Wonder that is Pi"](https://swanlotus.netlify.app/blogs/the-wonder-that-is-pi).

 ## To explore further

-A well-written, accessible article on how Archimedes estimated that $\pi$ is approximately $\frac{22}{7}$ is available online: ["How Archimedes showed that pi is approximately 22 by 7"](https://publications.azimpremjiuniversity.edu.in/3356/1/02-DaminiAndAbhishek_PiIs22By7_Final.pdf).
+A well-written, accessible article on the subject of this blog is available online: ["How Archimedes showed that pi is approximately 22 by 7"](https://publications.azimpremjiuniversity.edu.in/3356/1/02-DaminiAndAbhishek_PiIs22By7_Final.pdf).
 I urge you to read it.^[This article is all the more remarkable because its first author is a Grade 8 student: proof that deep mathematics is not beyond the school student.]
 You will then appreciate for yourselves how arduous the process must have been in an age without the benefit of:

 #.
 Trigonometry; he used geometry and the theorem of Pythagoras instead;